lmco/mcf/SECURITY.md

 #### Element Search UI
 A known issue exists in the advanced element search in the UI.
 If the same field is selected more than once for the advanced search, only the first value is searched.
-For example, if searching by type `class` and the by type `block`, only the `class` results would be found.
+For example, if searching by type `class` and by the type `block`, only the `class` results would be found.

 #### Windows Compatibility
-At this point there are still some comatibility issues with windows.
+At this point there are still some compatibility issues with windows.
 The `package.json` includes post/pre install scripts that use linux specific commands, as does the plugin loading.
 It is recommended you run MBEE on a linux based device.